cwu137/cwu137/README.md

 Scientist at work, wanderlust at heart

 - 🔭 I am a postdoctoral researcher.
-- 🔭 I am interested in applying other novel tools, such as machine learning, to my research field.
+- 🔭 I am interested in applying novel tools, such as machine learning, to my research field.